nopnop2002/luckfox-pico-mini-ethernet/README.md

 # Install gcc-12 on PicoMini
-The gcc included in the official image is gcc-11, but it is broken and unusable.
+The gcc available in the official images is gcc-11, but it's broken and unusable.
 Follow the steps below to install gcc-12.
 `apt update/install` will take about 60 minutes.
 ```